MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-ueba.md

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-Security operations teams are challenged to monitor user activity, suspicious or otherwise, across all dimensions of the identity attack surface, using multiple security solutions that often are not connected.
+Security operations teams are challenged to monitor user activity, suspicious or otherwise, across all dimensions of the identity attack surface, using multiple security solutions that often aren't connected.
 While many companies now have hunting teams to proactively identify threats in their environments, knowing what to look for across the vast amount of data can be a challenge.
 Microsoft Cloud App Security now simplifies this by taking away the need to create complex correlation rules, and lets you look for attacks that span across your cloud and on-premises network.

 To help you focus on user identity, Microsoft Cloud App Security provides user entity behavioral analytics (UEBA) in the cloud.
 This can be extended to your on-premises environment by integrating with Microsoft Defender for Identity.
-After you integrate with Defender for Identity, you will also gain context around user identity from its native integration with Active Directory.
+After you integrate with Defender for Identity, you'll also gain context around user identity from its native integration with Active Directory.

 Whether your trigger is an alert you see in the Cloud App Security dashboard, or whether you have information from a third-party security service, start your investigation from the Cloud App Security dashboard to deep dive into risky users.